-While all major Windows file types are supported by the web GUI, macOS external file formats aren’t supported at all.
+Creative Cloud has improved its file format support.
+It now supports DNG, HEIF, HEIC, PDF, TIF, JPG, GIF, SVG, PSD, BMP, PNG, and AI files.
 It’s worth keeping in mind that this is a platform meant primarily for managing your creative files, however, and users looking for a general-interest cloud storage provider should best look elsewhere.

 Adobe offers phone and chat support options during normal business hours for both individual and business users.
 Learn & Support—Creative Cloud’s dedicated knowledge base and help center—is also filled with a range of how-to guides and tutorial videos to help beginners get started with the software.

 Adobe Creative Cloud’s storage platform is based on Amazon Web Services, making it an efficient as well as secure cloud storage service for storing important files.
 The provider has servers located in the EU, the US, and the Asia-Pacific region.